afanasyspb/afanasyspb.github.io/index.md

     <p><strong>Ilya M. Afanasyev, Ph.D.</strong>, is an Expert at the <strong>Chebyshev Research Center (Huawei)</strong> and an Adjunct Associate Professor at <strong>Innopolis University</strong> and <strong>Saint Petersburg Electrotechnical University "LETI"</strong>.
 He earned his Ph.D. in Optical and Optoelectronical Devices from Vavilov State Optical Institute (2006).</p>

-    <p>With over two decades of R&D experience, Dr. Afanasyev has worked in industry (Huawei, TGT, Giesecke & Devrient) and held academic positions at various institutions including the University of Trento, Innopolis University, KFU, ITMO, and SPbPU.
+    <p>With over two decades of R&D experience, Dr. Afanasyev has worked in industry (Huawei, TGT, Giesecke & Devrient) and held academic positions at various institutions.
 He specializes in <strong>Autonomous Systems, Sensors, Computer Vision, and Mobile Robotics</strong>.</p>

     <p>He is a <strong>Marie Curie Fellow alumnus</strong>, holder of 2 patents, and author of 50+ publications indexed in Scopus/WoS.</p>